Five Tips for Planning an African Safari [PODCAST]

 - Clothing – Remember, their seasons our opposite of North America.
-If you are hunting from April – October, it is their Fall/Winter, so plan on bringing the same type of clothing that you would use if hunting elk or deer in mid September and October.
+If you are hunting from April – October, it is their Fall/Winter, so plan on bringing the same type of clothing and gear on your safari that you would use if hunting elk or deer in mid September and early October.

-- Practice shooting offhand – Rifle Hunters need to be prepared to shoot well off hand.
+- Practice shooting offhand – Rifle hunters need to be prepared to shoot well off hand, know where the vitals are on Africa game, and bring enough gun.

 - Archery Hunters – In most instances you will be hunting from blinds, so practice accordingly.
 Shooting from a blind is different.